Cyrus Vance Jr.

-Cyrus Roberts Vance Jr. (born June 14, 1954) is an American attorney and politician who served as the District Attorney of New York County, New York, also known as the Manhattan District Attorney.
+Cyrus Roberts Vance Jr. (born June 14, 1954) is an American attorney and retired politician who served as the District Attorney of New York County, New York.
 He was previously a principal partner at the law firm of Morvillo, Abramowitz, Grand, Iason, Anello, & Bohrer, P.C.
-He is the son of Cyrus Vance Sr., former Secretary of State under President Jimmy Carter.
+He is the son of Cyrus Vance, former Secretary of State under President Jimmy Carter.
 Vance did not seek reelection as District Attorney in the 2021 election, and was succeeded by Alvin Bragg.
 He is currently a partner at Baker McKenzie.

-Early life
+Early life and education

 Vance was born and raised in New York City.
 He is the son of Grace Elsie (Sloane) and Cyrus R. Vance, who served as Secretary of the Army under presidents John F. Kennedy and Lyndon B. Johnson, Deputy Secretary of Defense under President Johnson, and Secretary of State to President Jimmy Carter.

 Vance attended the Buckley and Groton Schools, and then went on to graduate from Yale University.
-He then earned his Juris Doctor from Georgetown University Law Center in 1982.
+He then earned a Juris Doctor from Georgetown University Law Center in 1982.
 While in law school, he planned campaign trips for Colorado Senator Gary Hart.